HDFGroup/hdf-rest-api/DatasetOps/GET_Value.rst

 Sample Request - Query
 --------------------------

-Get elements from dataset where the 'date' field is equal to 20 and the 'temp' field is greater or equal to 70.
+Get elements from dataset where the 'date' field is equal to 20 and the 'temp' field is greater than or equal to 70.

 .. code-block:: http